pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 <Image src="docs/KYC-screens.png" alt="usecase 1"/>

 <Highlight>
-  Should you not have a mobile app : no problem, we have an app for you, <b class="term">Xpollens Authenticator</b> integrates the SDK and can fit perfectly in your onboarding process.
+  Should you not have a mobile app : no problem, we have an app for you: <b class="term">Xpollens Authenticator</b> integrates the SDK and can fits perfectly in your onboarding process.
 </Highlight>

 <Highlight type="tip">